Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-An estate planning attorney will ask you about your finances, assets, debts, and liabilities.
-During your appointment with the attorney, you should ask them about their fees, what to put into the estate plan, how best to communicate, how to distribute your property, and how to handle estate taxes.
+When meeting with an estate planning attorney, it’s important to ask questions that ensure your estate plan is comprehensive and meets your needs.
+You should ask them about their fees, what to put into the estate plan, how best to communicate, how to distribute your property, and how to handle estate taxes.

 It’s intimidating to walk into a lawyer’s office to begin estate planning.
 Even if it’s just a simple last will and testament, maybe you keep putting off a discussion with an estate planner.
 But knowing what you are getting into can prepare you for the experience.
 The more you understand the process, the more comfortable you should be about planning your estate.